 All too frequently, this imperative of hitting short-term targets is put forward as the reason why some companies struggle at creating a sustainable, long-term future for themselves.
 However, we should not hoodwink ourselves into thinking that the position of CEO is a rapidly revolving door.
 The average duration of stay of those heading up Standard & Poor’s 500-stock index companies is currently 9.7 years – and contrary to popular belief, it has been increasing, rather than decreasing, in recent years.
 In my book, that should give plenty of time for sorting out the situation that was inherited, improving returns to investors, and thinking about the long-term future.

 A more likely explanation is that marketing–the role responsible for driving the innovation needed to create tomorrow’s customers–remains under-represented in the boardroom, and something of a fly-by-night.
 Back in 2006, CMOs were moving on or burning out like fireflies resulting in an average tenure of just 23 months.
 In 2015, it is set to reach 60 months.
-So if the trend continues and CMOs stick around long enough to gain the confidence of their boards, we might expect to see an increase in the proportion of CEOs with a marketing background, and eventually, a movement towards customer-centric strategic planning.
+So if the trend continues and CMOs stick around long enough to gain the confidence of their boards, we might expect to see an increase in the proportion of CEOs with a marketing background, and eventually, a movement towards customer-centric strategic planning software.

 Three rules for making strategic planning customer-centric